Yara Shahidi: Early life and education

+Acting career

 Shahidi began her career when she was 6 years old, appearing in television commercials and print advertisements for companies such as McDonald's, Ralph Lauren, Target, GapKids, Disney, Guess Kids and The Children's Place.
 She frequently worked with her mother and younger brother in various print and broadcast campaigns.
+Her first on-screen appearance was in an episode of HBO comedy series, Entourage in 2007.
+In 2009, she had a recurring role as Jessica St. Clair's character daughter in the short-lived ABC comedy series, In the Motherhood.
+Later that year, she guest-starred on Cold Case and Wizards of Waverly Place.

-Shahidi made her cinematic debut in 2009, starring opposite Eddie Murphy in Paramount Pictures' Imagine That, for which she received a Young Artist Award nomination for the best performance in a feature film category.
-She also appeared in the Angelina Jolie action film Salt in 2010 as a next door neighbor.
-In 2012, she played Chloe Johnson, the daughter of President William Johnson, in the TV series The First Family.
+Shahidi made her big screen debut in 2009, starring opposite Eddie Murphy in Paramount Pictures comedy film Imagine That, for which she received a Young Artist Award nomination for Best Leading Young Actress in a Feature Film.
+She also appeared in the action film Salt in 2010 as a next door neighbor to Angelina Jolie's character.
+The following year, she starred in the comedy film Butter that premiered at the Telluride Film Festival and garnered mixed reviews from critics.
+In 2012, she appeared in the action thriller film Alex Cross opposite Tyler Perry.
+From 2012 to 2013, Shahidi was a regular cast member in the syndicated sitcom The First Family playing the role of Chloe Johnson, the daughter of President William Johnson.
+In 2013, she played young Olivia Pope in two episodes of the third season of ABC political thriller series, Scandal.

-Starting in September 2014, Shahidi began her role in ABC's prime-time comedy Black-ish as 14-year-old Zoey Johnson.
-In December 2014 she won an NAACP Image Award in the category of 'Best Supporting Actress in a Comedy'.

-In 2016, she signed to model with New York's Women Management modeling agency, in hopes of providing a platform to see more women of color in diverse roles.

-ABC announced in 2017 that Shahidi would be headlining a Black-ish spinoff, titled Grown-ish, on its sister network Freeform.
-The series premiered on January 3, 2018.

-She was ranked one of the best dressed women in 2018 by fashion website Net-a-Porter.

-She was one of fifteen women selected to appear on the cover of the September 2019 issue of British Vogue, by guest editor Meghan, Duchess of Sussex.

-In 2020, Shahidi and her mother launched their production company 7th Sun and signed a deal with ABC Studios to produce shows.
-She was cast as Tinker Bell in the upcoming Peter Pan remake Peter Pan & Wendy. and will appear in the Apple TV+ anthology series Extrapolations.

-In 2021, Shahidi debuted a sportswear collaboration with Adidas.